docker-archive/swarm-microservice-demo-v1/README.md

 1. Deploy with a docker-compose.yml (based on the various `docker run` and `docker build` lines in `Vagrant/HOWTO.TXT`)

 2. Remove Engine's key.json and make a new AMI.
 Then we can simplify the Cloudformation template to remove the docker daemon restart lines in UserData

-3. Document of suggest as "extra credit":
-  * There is a race condition with vote changes going into separate queues and workers not being able to know which came first.
-  * Possible fixes:  don't allow them to change vote; timestamp each vote and enforce a 1 second delay between vote changes so that we can be sure we are only counting the user's "latest" vote.
-  * For timestamp solution, all nodes need to sync clocks to a central time server (easiest) or someone needs to track their drift (harder).
-For this simple example, we can just have host AMI sync'ing to `[0-3].us.pool.ntp.org`